 Drusen are tiny yellow or white deposits in a layer of the retina called Bruchs membrane.
 They are the most common early sign of dry age-related macular degeneration.
 Drusen are made up of lipids, a type of fatty protein.
 They may be the result of a failure of the eye to dispose of waste products that are produced when the photoreceptors of the eye drop off older parts of the cell.

 There are several types of drusen with different levels of risk.
 Drusen can be small, hard and scattered far apart from each other.
 They are round and distinct.
 This type may not create vision problems for a long time and may not even be an indication of macular degeneration.

 How Did I Get Dry AMD?

 There are many risk factors that contribute to age-related macular degeneration.
-Studies in large populations show that statistically a person's chance of developing a disease is increased by risk factors.
-In your case, it as probably a combination of things.
+Studies in large populations show that statistically a person’s chance of developing a disease is increased by risk factors.
+In your case, it is probably a combination of things.
 Some of them are completely out of your control, like family history.
 Other factors relate to your own lifestyle and are things you can change.